Back to index of guitar pages by Donald Sauter.

 An introductory message to the customers was titled "Our Combined Catalogue" and it claimed, "We have added many new lines."
 Indeed, the hundreds of pages seemed to offer almost everything under the sun.

-This 1894 Sears, Roebuck & Co. catalog had a section for musical instruments and paraphernalia, including published music.
-Everything in the catalog relating to the guitar has been extracted and is presented here.
+This 1894 Sears, Roebuck & Co. catalog had a section for musical instruments and paraphernalia.
+Everything in the catalog relating to the guitar has been extracted and is presented here, in two ways.
+You can peruse it easily in familiar web-page format just further down.
+Or, you can view the material in facsimile format (as desecrated by microfilm), cut and pasted to fit on two pages:

 All eight guitars offered for sale - ranging in price from $4.50 to $26.00 - were fitted with gut strings.
 (Steel-string guitars appeared in the catalog sometime after 1897 - by 1900 at the latest.)
-You should find lots of fun and fascinating stuff here - like bass strings that are cheaper than the trebles!
+You should find some fun things here, like bass strings that are cheaper than the trebles!

 Some material not guitar-related has been retained for the